 Compensation may factor into how and where products appear on our platform (and in what order).
 But since we generally make money when you find an offer you like and get, we try to show you offers we think are a good match for you.
 That's why we provide features like your Approval Odds and savings estimates.

 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-These offers are no longer available on our site: Hilton Honors Ascend Card from American Express, Hilton Honors Card from American Express
+These offers are no longer available on our site: Hilton Honors American Express Surpass® Card, Hilton Honors Card from American Express

 The best hotel credit cards help you save money with free nights and bonus points that help to outweigh the cost of the annual fee.

 Their loyalty programs could also make your stay more comfortable with complimentary room upgrades, late checkouts, lounge access, breakfast and other status benefits.

 Let’s take a look at the best hotel credit cards of 2019.